A Smooth Primal-Dual Optimization Framework for Nonsmooth Composite Convex Minimization: A comparison between our results and existing methods

 We have attempted to review various primal-dual methods which are most related to our work.
-It is still worth mentioning other primal-dual methods that based on augmented Lagrangian methods such as alternating direction methods (e.g., AMA, ADMM and their variants) \cite{Boyd2011,Lan2013,Lan2013b,Tseng1991a}, Bregman and other splitting methods \cite{Bauschke2011,combettes2012primal,Esser2010a,Goldstein2013,Monteiro2010,Monteiro2011,Monteiro2012b}, and using variational inequality framework \cite{Chambolle2011,He2012,He2012b}.
-While most of these works have not considered the global convergence rate of the proposed algorithms, a few of them characterized the convergence rate in unweighted averaging schemes or use a more general variational inequality/monotone inclusion framework to study \eqref{eq:primal_cvx} and \eqref{eq:dual_cvx}.
-Hence, the results achieved are distinct from our results.
+It is still worth mentioning other primal-dual methods that are based on augmented Lagrangian methods such as alternating direction methods (e.g., AMA, ADMM and their variants) \cite{Boyd2011,Lan2013,Lan2013b,Tseng1991a}, Bregman and other splitting methods \cite{Bauschke2011,combettes2012primal,Esser2010a,Goldstein2013,Monteiro2010,Monteiro2011,Monteiro2012b}, and using variational inequality frameworks \cite{Chambolle2011,He2012,He2012b}.
+While most of these works have not considered the global convergence rate of the proposed algorithms, a few of them characterized the convergence rate in unweighted averaging schemes or used a more general variational inequality/monotone inclusion framework to study \eqref{eq:primal_cvx}, \eqref{eq:dual_cvx} and \eqref{eq:constr_cvx}.
+Hence, the results achieved in these papers are distinct from our findings.